box/box-node-sdk/README.md

 1. Run the unit tests by command `npm run test` and integration test as instructed [here](./tests/integration_test/README.md).
 1. Create a pull request with your changes — we'll review it and help you get it merged.

+Currently, the  **Sign Request**  module is generated automatically from OpenAPI specs.
+To re-generate this module, download the latest version of Box OpenAPI specs [here](https://raw.githubusercontent.com/box/box-openapi/en/openapi.json), save it to the root directory and run  `npm run codegen`.

 For more information, please see [the Contribution guidelines](./CONTRIBUTING.md).

 ## Changelog